 It would be good to bring a 8’ intermedium, fast sink & super fast sink.
 It would also be smart to bring one longer sink tip for single handed rods 12’ extra super fast sink and for a double handed rod 15’ extra super fast sink.

-Dry fly fishing: Tapered leaders 2 to 10lbs, fluorocarbon leaders are most common but monofilament leaders that sit on top of the surface can also be good.
+Dry fly fishing: Tapered leaders 2 to 10 lbs, fluorocarbon leaders are most common but monofilament leaders that sit on top of the surface can also be good.

 Nymph fishing: Strong fluorocarbon or monofilament leaders from 5 to 20 lbs.
 Sometimes it is good to have strong thick leaders when nymph fishing especially in the rivers with lava rocks in the bottom.

 Streamer fishing for trout or salmon: I recommend the strongest leader for streamer fishing from 5 to 25 lbs.
-When using heavy sink tip leaders a 0.30 – 0,40 will go down fast and make sure you don’t loose your fly if you get stuck in the bottom
+When using heavy sink tip leaders a 0.30 – 0,40 will go down fast and make sure you don’t lose your fly if you get stuck in the bottom

 Polarized glasses in two colors one brown that covers your eyes when the sun is shining bright and then a bright yellow lense to help you spot fish when sight fishing.